hscrocha/CodeClonesActivity/README.md

 - By changing, the configuration, did the tool detect more clones?
 - How is it different to set the parameters for exact matching (the default configuration) compared to other similarities?

 Try to change other parameters of DuDe and see how that affects the detected clones.
 The minimum size of the duplication chain (min SDC) is the threshold based on which Dude filters the insignificant results.
-The maximum line biax (max LB) is the maximum length of the gap that is allowed to link two consecutive exact chunks within a duplication chain.
+The maximum line bias (max LB) is the maximum length of the gap that is allowed to link two consecutive exact chunks within a duplication chain.
 The minimum size of the exact chunk (min SEC) is the smallest size for an exact chain allowed to be part of a duplication chain.

 Main lesson: The configuration of your clone detection tool can greatly affect the number of detected clones.
 You must customize those parameters to better suit your project.